UNCOVer-Project/UNCOVer-Main/HackMyLife/idea.md

 Other problem that are faced by blind people are locating object.
 Popular culture depicts that if one of the senses of a person stops working, the others become sharper.
 Blind people may rely more on their other senses and develop a strong memory, but this may not be well enough to identify object and their location.
 Blind people must memorise the location of every obstacle or item in their home environment.
 Any changes in location can put burden to the person to search the item again with varying difficulties.

-Despite of the challanges faced by the blind, the most valuable thing for a disabled person is gaining independence.
+Despite of the challenges faced by the blind, the most valuable thing for a disabled person is gaining independence.
 A blind person can lead an independent life with some specifically designed adaptive things for them.
 There are lots of adaptive equipment that can enable a blind person to live their life independently but they are not easily available in the local shops or markets.
 They have to put much effort to get each equipment that can take them one step closer towards independence (Lalit Kumar, Daily Life Problems Faced by Blind People)<sup>3</sup>.

 Computers and the Internet are two of the most significant developments since the invention of braille, as for the first time ever many blind and partially sighted people have access to the same wealth of information as sighted people and on the same terms.
 Computing technology is promising greater accessibility to information, services, and society.
 (Anne Jarry et al., Blind Adults’ Perspectives on Technical Problems and Solutions When Using Technology)<sup>4</sup>.